AJFaraday/Thud/docs/controller_interface.md

 ### declare(game_over)

 Thud often ends in an attritional state where neither side can make any progress.
-The dwarves are huddled together for defence, so the trolls can't get near, so they don't try.
-The dwarves can't launch an assault without breaking their defensive huddle, so they don't try.
+The dwarfs are huddled together for defence, so the trolls can't get near, so they don't try.
+The dwarfs can't launch an assault without breaking their defensive huddle, so they don't try.

 When this happens, both players can agree the game is over and the current score will